francoisschwarzentruber/quiz/README.md

 # quiz
-Quiz builder + some quiz (in logic)
+Quiz builder + some quiz (in logic and probability theory)

+Works directly without any library.
+Questions can be written in HTML or in JS (if you want for instance to customize questions).

+## Write questions in HTML
-Here is how to write a question and some answers:
+Here is how to write a question and some answers in HTML.

      <question>
     Est-ce que la formule \(\exists x, \forall y, x = y\) est satisfiable ?